Expat Exchange

 We asked people about the cost of living in San Salvador, they wrote:

 "The cost of living in San Salvador is generally considered to be quite affordable.
 A nice 1 bedroom apartment in San Salvador can cost around $400 USD per month, while a nice 2 bedroom apartment can cost around $500 USD per month.
-Eating dinner at a moderately priced restaurant in San Salvador can cost around $10 USD per person," said one expat living in San Salvador.
+Eating dinner at a moderately priced restaurant in San Salvador can cost around $10 USD per person," said an expat in San Salvador.

 What are the visa & residency requirements in San Salvador?

 "In order to visit San Salvador, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in San Salvador, El Salvador, applicants must submit an application form, a valid passport, a passport-sized photograph, and a fee.
 Additionally, applicants must provide proof of employment, proof of financial stability, and proof of health insurance.
 Once the application is approved, applicants must attend an interview with the immigration authorities.
-After the interview, applicants will receive a residency card, which must be renewed every two years," mentioned an expat living in San Salvador.
+After the interview, applicants will receive a residency card, which must be renewed every two years," said one expat living in San Salvador.

 Why do people move to San Salvador?